-These days, most Japanese use pencils, ballpoints, or felt-tip pens to write letters and other documents.
-But the art of shodo (calligraphy), where an ink-dipped brush is used artistically to create Chinese kanji and Japanese kana characters, remains a traditional part of Japan's culture.
-Works of calligraphy are admired for the accurate composition of their characters, of course, but also for the way the brush is handled in their creation, the shading of the ink, and the balanced placement of the characters on the paper.
+In modern-day Japan, most people use ballpoints, pencils, or felt-tip pens to write everyday letters and other documents.
+Shodo (Japanese calligraphy), where an ink-dipped brush is used artistically to write kanji and kana characters, however, remains a traditional part of Japan's culture.
+Works of shodo are admired for the composition of their characters—especially those that are as accurate as a lithograph (a type of oil-and-water printing)—as well as the way the brush is handled in their creation, the shading of the ink, and the balanced placement of the characters on the paper.

-Beginning in elementary school, students learn the basics of calligraphy in penmanship classes.
-At the beginning of each calendar year the children gather to take part in an activity known as kakizome, where they create calligraphic works symbolizing their wishes for the new year.
-Students practice their penmanship to improve their calligraphy, sometimes copying out works by famous calligraphers from the past.
-Some elementary and middle school students even go to special schools to learn the art, attending classes in the evenings and on the weekends to become able to write beautiful characters.
+Students of elementary and middle schools learn the basics of shodo in shosha (penmanship) sessions in Japanese language class.
+At high school, they move on to shodo in art class.
+At the beginning of each calendar year, the children gather to take part in a tradition known as kakizome, where they create calligraphic works symbolizing their wishes for the new year.
+Students practice their penmanship to improve their calligraphy, sometimes copying out works by famous Japanese calligraphers from the past to hone their skills.
+Throughout Japan, some elementary and middle school students even go to special schools to learn the art, attending classes in the evenings and on the weekends to get better at writing beautiful characters.

-The art of shodo originated in China and came to Japan in the sixth or seventh century, along with methods for making brushes, ink, and paper.
-In those days, calligraphy was an essential part of the education of members of the ruling noble families.
-But as time went by, the art spread among the common people as well.
-Nowadays calligraphy is not just an art form to be admired; people use it to write New Year's cards, and in other situations in their daily lives.
+The art of shodo originated in China.
+It came to Japan in the Asuka period (around the sixth or seventh century), along with methods for making brushes, ink, and paper.
+In those days, shodo was an essential part of the education of members of the ruling noble families or feudal lords, but as time went by, the art spread to all Japanese people.
+Nowadays shodo is not just an art form to be admired; people use it to write nengajo (New Year's cards), and it has become a part of their daily lives.

 Styles of Writing and Paper